ppy/osu-wiki/wiki/Play_style/en.md

 Keyboard was once the *only* way to play osu!mania until other play methods was supported over time.

 To play with a keyboard, players would press down the keys respective to their placement on the in-game keyboard.
-By default these keys are `D` `F` `J` `K`.
-The advantage of this play-style is that it can accommodate to basically all the keys settings.
+By default these keys are `D`, `F`, `J`, and `K`.
+The advantage of this play style is that it can accommodate to basically all the keys settings.

 ### Arcade controller